 (Click image to enlarge)

 How can you participate?

 To join the study, blood establishments should first contact the European Blood Alliance (EBA) at firstname.lastname@example.org.
-They will then be invited by the Commission to register their details and to submit donation and transfusion outcome data via the database.
+They will then be invited to register their details.
+Once they have registered, they will then be provided with credentials to access the database and submit donation and transfusion outcome data.

 GDPR applies only to the personal data of blood establishment contact persons stored in the database.
 Data related to donors and patients are not sufficient to identify natural persons.
 These anonymous data are not subject to GDPR.

 Blood establishments store additional information on donors that do allow their identification.
 They are, therefore, responsible to respect GDPR rules when processing that data within their own centre databases.
 If they also hold identifiable data on transfused patients, they are similarly responsible for compliance with GDPR in that respect.
 Their databases are not linked to the EUCCP platform.